Kagzi India

 What If the World's Next Paper Came from a Pineapple?

-Our research programme explores what happens when you look at agricultural waste not as a problem, but as a raw material waiting to be discovered.
-Pineapple is one of the world's most produced fruits.
-But for every kilogram eaten, nearly 60% of the plant - the leaves, the crown, the stem – is discarded.
-In most places, burned or left to rot.
+Our research programme explores what happens when agricultural waste is transformed into sustainable recycled paper and innovative paper products instead of being discarded.
+Pineapple is one of the world’s most produced fruits, yet nearly 60% of the plant — the leaves, crown, and stem — is treated as waste.

 In our workshop in Sanganer, we asked a different question: what if we made paper from it?